surevine/fifo/README.md

   // Each item is an object with properties `key` and `value` });

-// retrieve an item
-var storedTask = collection.get('task:1'); //> 'close two tickets'
+// retrieve an item - preference for fixed items, then FIFO queue var storedTask = collection.get('task:1'); //> 'close two tickets'

 // retrieve all items by sending no arguments to get var tasks = collection.get();

-// remove an item
+// remove an item - preference for fixed items, then FIFO queue collection.remove('task:1');
-collection.remove('task:1');

-// empty an entire collection
+// empty an entire FIFO queue
 collection.empty()

 // set any JavaScript object, don't have to JSON.parse or JSON.stringify